Are you thinking of trying out Latin dance?

 Not to mention the fun atmosphere and bubbly atmosphere it creates for the participants.

-When we talk about social dancing, we are referring to participation rather than performance, which takes away any pressure to perform as a test of danceability and, instead, becomes a way to entertain and socialize with others.
+When we talk about social dancing, we refer to participation rather than performance, which takes away any pressure to perform as a test of danceability and, instead, becomes a way to entertain and socialize with others.

 Physical and Mental Benefits